SuperGreenSamurai/VPC-CF/readme.md

 11- S3
 S3 bucket_suffix

-Because bucket names need to be globally unique, and I'm quite sure "Logs" and "Images" were snapped up many moons ago, I added randomizer string as a suffix;
+Because bucket names need to be globally unique, and I'm quite sure "Logs" and "Images" were snapped up many moons ago.
-to ensure I could generate a unique bucket name.
-This should work as a POF for a client.
+I added randomizer string as a suffix; to ensure I could generate a unique bucket name.
+This should work as a proof of concept for a client.

 Terrraform registry - AWS bucket lifecycle configuration https://docs.aws.amazon.com/AmazonS3/latest/userguide/how-to-set-lifecycle-configuration-intro.html